Byangsi language: Sociolinguistic Patterns

 There is a high degree of bilingualism in Uttarakhand.
 Hindi is the official language of the state, so all written communication in addition to mainstream media and formal discussions are in Hindi, while Tibeto-Burman languages like Byangsi are now only spoken at home, between close friends and family.
 Byangsi is not written, although there has been a recent movement among its speakers to create a script for a uniform written language, which may greatly help preserve the language for years to come if successful.

 Many Tibeto-Burman languages borrow frequently from more widely-known languages, Byangsi borrows to a lesser degree than its relatives.

+The clan names associated with Byangsi villages are as follows - Gunjiyal (Gunji), Garbiyal (Garbyang), Budiyal (Budi), Nabiyal (Nabi), Napalchyal (Napalchu), Rongkali (Rongkong), and Kutiyal (Kuti).

 Grammar

 Phonology

 There are 12 distinct vowel sounds in Byangsii, which are represented: i, i:, ł, ɯ, u, u:, e, o, ε, ɔ, a (ə), and a:.
 For consonants, there are 36 phonemes, represented as: k, kh, g, ŋ, t5, t5h, d5, n5, t, th, d, dh, n, hn, p, ph, b, bh, m, hm, ts, tsh, dz, c, ch, j, l, hl, r, hr, s, ʃ, h, y, w, r.
 The consonants bh, dh, and r are borrowed.
 Syllables in Byangsi may begin with any consonant except for r.
 Consonant clusters in Byangsi will only occur if the second sound is y or w, which act as semi-vowels.